Sum of Measures 1—5 (Total Package)

 |08B1 - Asian Development Bank||WST120,107,817||USD44,560,000||

-(i) April, USD0.71 million - TA 9950-REG: Regional Support to Address the Outbreak of COVID-19 and Potential Outbreaks of Other Communicable Diseases.
-As of 29 January 2021, the amount increased to USD0.92 million; (ii) 15 April 2020, USD2.9 million - REG: Pacific Disaster Resilience Program (Phase 2) under ADF; (iii) April 15, USD0.02 million TASF - REG: Strengthening Social Protection in the Pacific; (iv) April 24, USD0.13 million TASF - REG: Developing the Pacific Health Sector (Additional Financing); (v) June 5, USD0.14 million TASF - REG: Pacific Economic Management, Phase 3 (Additional Financing); (vi) June 24, USD0.09 million Supporting Public Sector Management Reforms [update]; (vi) As of June 8, USD0.08 million (Regular OCR) - Trade Finance Program (Loan).
+(i) April, USD0.78 million - TA 9950-REG: Regional Support to Address the Outbreak of COVID-19 and Potential Outbreaks of Other Communicable Diseases.
+As of 29 January 2021, the amount increased to USD0.92 million; (ii) 15 April 2020, USD2.9 million - REG: Pacific Disaster Resilience Program (Phase 2) under ADF; (iii) April 15, USD0.02 million TASF - REG: Strengthening Social Protection in the Pacific; (iv) April 24, USD0.13 million TASF - REG: Developing the Pacific Health Sector (Additional Financing); (v) June 5, USD0.14 million TASF - REG: Pacific Economic Management, Phase 3 (Additional Financing); (vi) June 24, USD0.09 million Supporting Public Sector Management Reforms [update]; (vii) As of July 31, USD0.21 million [update] (Regular OCR) - Trade Finance Program (Loan).
 As of 12 March 2021, the amount decreased to USD0.09 million [update]; (viii) No amount/estimate: July 24, USD0.04 million cofinanced amount under Strengthening Social Protection in the Pacific (Additional financing); (ix) USD0.21 million (TASF) Due Diligence and Capacity Development of Trade Finance Program Banks (Subproject 3); July 29: (x) USD20 million (ADF) Health Expenditure and Livelihoods Support Program; (xi) USD1.5 million COVID-19 Emergency Response under the Asia Pacific Disaster Response Fund; (xii) August 10, USD0.20 million TASF - Knowledge and Support Technical Assistance for Strengthening Water, Sanitation, and Hygiene Practices and Hygiene Behavioral Change in the Pacific; (xiii) August 12, USD0.06 million TASF - Support for Gender Sensitive Responses to COVID-19 in the Pacific Developing Member Countries; (xiv) 24 November 2020, USD10 million - Pacific Disaster Resilience Program (Phase 3) under ADF; (xv) 17 December 2020, USD0.30 million TASF - Supporting Recovery by Micro, Small and Medium-sized Enterprises in the Pacific from the Effects of the COVID-19 Pandemic.

 |08B2 - Other||WST176,003,935||USD65,297,460||